shaquillehinds/nginx-node/README.md

 ## Instructions

 1. Create nginx/default and nginx/.conf files in the root of your project.
-E.g
+Project structure should look like this and have these files:

 ```
- mkdir nginx && touch nginx/default nginx/.conf
+your_project
+  \_nginx/
+    \_ default
+    \_ .conf
+  \_ public/
+  \_ ...
 ```

 2. Add your nginx server settings to the nginx/default file.
 See example in this repo if you need reference.

 3. Add your email to the nginx/.conf file so letsencrypt can update you on the status of your certificate.
-E.g
+It should be in this format

 ```
 email=your@email.com